AdirthaBorgohain/Network-Programming/README.md

 3. Redo problem no. 1 using UDP socket.

 4. Create a math server where the client sends a computational problem which is solved and sent back by the server.

+5. Redo problem 2 using python

+6. Create a group-chat program where several clients can connect to a server and communicate among themselves.

+7. Create a one to one chat program where the clients provide their own ids and communicate with each other with their corresponding ids.